OHDSI/TheBookOfOhdsi/MethodValidity.md

 ### Including controls

 Once we have defined our set of negative controls we must include them in our study.
 First we must define some logic for turning our negative control condition concepts into outcome cohorts.
-Section \@ref(ncOutcomeCohorts) discusses how ATLAS allows creating such cohorts based on a few choices the user must make.
+Section \@ref(evaluationSettings) discusses how ATLAS allows creating such cohorts based on a few choices the user must make.
 Often we simply choose to create a cohort based on any occurrence of a negative control concept or any of its descendants.

 The OHDSI tools also provide functionality for automatically generating and including positive controls derived from the negative controls.
 Here we generate three positive controls for each negative control, with true effect sizes of 1.5, 2, and 4.